DreyerLabUO/23Wu-SingleFiber/README.md

 # **Single-Fiber Myonuclear Analysis Pipeline**

-**A reproducible Python framework for quantifying nuclear morphology, spatial organization, microenvironment structure, and fiber geometry in single skeletal muscle fibers.**
+**A reproducible framework for quantifying nuclear morphology, spatial organization, microenvironment structure, and fiber geometry in single skeletal muscle fibers.**

 This repository contains the full analysis workflow used in the Dreyer Lab’s single-fiber nuclear organization studies.

-The pipeline integrates output from a FIJI/ImageJ segmentation macro with automated Python-based quantification, and is designed for high-throughput, auditable analysis across subjects and timepoints.
+The workflow consists of **two main parts**:

+1. **Part I**: Automated 2D image processing using a custom FIJI/ImageJ Macro.

+2. **Part II**: Quantitative analysis using a Python Pipeline.

+***Note**: Sample data is provided for testing either stage independently.
+Users wishing to complete a full analysis should run Part I first to generate the necessary inputs for Part II.*

 ---

 ## **Features**

+* **Automated Processing**: Batch conversion of raw confocal stacks into analyzable 2D projections and skeletons.
-* Nuclear morphometrics (area, axis lengths, shape classification)
+* **Nuclear Morphometrics**: Area, axis lengths, shape classification.
-* Z-position inference & **Z-consistency filtering**
-* Orientation relative to the fiber’s local axis (PCA-based)
-* Distance to fiber skeleton
-* **3D DBSCAN clustering** of nuclei
+* **Spatial Organization**: Z-position inference, Z-consistency filtering, and 3D DBSCAN clustering.
-* **Nearest-neighbor microenvironment analysis (NN3 & NN5)**
+* **Microenvironment**: Nearest-neighbor analysis (NN3 & NN5) and myonuclear domain estimation.
-* Fiber diameter estimation along the length of the fiber
+* **Geometry**: Fiber diameter estimation along the length of the fiber.
-* Fiber volume + myonuclear domain estimation
-* Automatic per-fiber, per-leg/biopsy, and per-subject summary outputs
+* **Reporting**: Automatic per-fiber, per-leg/biopsy, and per-subject summary outputs.
-* Fully batch-automated processing across folders

 ---